twbs/bootstrap/site/content/docs/4.3/components/card.md

 </div>
 {{< /example >}}

 When you need equal height, add `.h-100` to the cards.
+If you want equal heights by default, you can set `$card-height: 100%` in Sass.

 {{< example >}}
 <div class="row row-cols-1 row-cols-md-3">